Open Source Intelligence (OSINT)

 Welcome to the OSINT Digest for Investigators

-While some of the more technical experts often focus on Terrorism and identifying the time of day a Russian tank crossed over the 45th parallel, we will focus exclusively on those things that bring value to everyday investigations, be it local, national, big or small.
-Our monthly digest will include the most applicable techniques and searches that can be put to use immediately by anyone looking to gain advantage by using advanced OSINT tools and techniques.
-We endeavor to steer away from providing the most technical side of OSINT, often reserved for penetration testers and various hackers, which often times are not applicable to most investigators and would require greater resources reliability present.
-We Scour the web and keep up with the community of OSINT investigators to ensure we can help provide some of the most cutting edge tools and techniques within our monthly digest, this will include the best articles from the prior month the most recently developed tools and information about the future of OSINT investigations.
+While some of the more technical experts often focus on Terrorism and identifying the time of day a Russian tank crossed over the 45th parallel and what the tank commander had for breakfast, we will focus exclusively on those things that bring value to everyday investigations, be it local, national, big or small.
+Our monthly digest will include the most applicable techniques and searches that can be put to use immediately by anyone looking to gain an edge by using OSINT tools and techniques.
+We endeavor to steer away from providing the most technical side of OSINT, often reserved for penetration testers and various hackers, which often times are not applicable to most investigators and would require greater resources and knowledge than are normally available.
+We scour the web and keep up with the community of OSINT investigators to ensure we can help provide some of the most cutting edge tools and techniques within our monthly digest, which will include the best articles from the prior month the most recently developed tools and information about the future of OSINT investigations.
 The best part?
 We work hard to ensure that these digests are simple, one-page downloads for easy digestion.
 If you enjoy this content, and would like to be alerted to future digests, please give us a follow on Twitter, Facebook and LinkedIn.